Athena Swan - Gender Equality Charter

 What is Athena Swan and why should you care about it?

 Athena Swan is a national gender equality charter which aims to improve equality of opportunity within academia.
 The charter is based on the central principle that: “academia cannot reach its full potential unless it can benefit from the the talents of all”.
 But what does this mean for you in practice?
-The Department was granted a Bronze award under the charter in 2014 and has been working on actions and initiatives since then to improve the culture and environment for all staff and students working in Pharmacology.
+The Department was granted a Silver award under the charter in 2022 and continues to work on actions improve the culture and environment for all staff and students working in Pharmacology.
 This has led to such developments as the Research Staff Society, annual personal development reviews for all staff, and improved communications such as the weekly newsletter, an updated intranet and Head of Department meetings and drop-in sessions.
 Our aim is to make working in the Department as rewarding and enjoyable as possible for everyone.
 We need you to get involved in our work so that your views and ideas are included in this process!
 Details

 LGBT+ Network and Allies